CalebFrance/Team-Ocelot-6/README.md

 # Team-Ocelot-6
-This is a dedicated public repository for the game files created for the Artists Tavern Game Jam.
+This is a dedicated public repository for the members of Ocelot 6 to upload the game files created for the Artists Tavern Game Jam.